MichaelFroelich/FAP.React/README.md

 This is essential, as allowing your binary folder to be accessible from your website is a clear and obvious security concern, since it's not terribly difficult to reverse engineer JIT-style binary files such as (quasi)compilations from Java and C#.
 Yet the client from the front-end will need access to the main.jsx script file.
 The alternative is doubling the file at two different locations, once for FAP.React and again for the client, but this runs the risk of desynchronising.

 Again, do *not* leave your binary folder open, accessible and visible to the outside world.

+# How do I get jQuery functions passing the Babelscript validation?

+Use a (Mock version of jQuery)[https://github.com/jakerella/jquery-mockjax], as of writing the code you must delete from this file is fairly self explanatory.

 Finally...